 - Shell Safety Data Sheets for products sold by other Shell businesses

-Shell is committed to eliminating the need to do testing involving animals.
-We aim to replace animal testing by suitable alternatives while ensuring that we can continue to innovate, develop and maintain new and safe products and technologies.
+Global chemical safety regulations require animal testing to assess the risks of new products.
+Shell is committed to ending the need to do testing which involves animals.
+We aim to replace animal testing by suitable alternatives while ensuring that we can continue to innovate, develop and maintain new and safe product and technologies.

 - replace animal tests with alternative methods whenever possible;